Ocuphire Pharma (NASDAQ:OCUP) Stock Rating Upgraded by Zacks Investment Research

-Zacks Investment Research upgraded shares of Ocuphire Pharma (NASDAQ:OCUP) from a hold rating to a buy rating in a research report report published on Thursday morning, Zacks.com reports.
-The brokerage currently has $5.00 price objective on the stock.
+Zacks Investment Research upgraded shares of Ocuphire Pharma (NASDAQ:OCUP) from a hold rating to a buy rating in a report issued on Thursday, Zacks.com reports.
+They currently have $5.50 price target on the stock.

 According to Zacks, “Ocuphire Pharma Inc. is a clinical-stage ophthalmic biopharmaceutical company.
 It is focused on developing and commercializing therapies for the treatment of several eye disorders.
 The company’s product pipeline includes Nyxol Eye Drops(R) and APX3330.
 Ocuphire Pharma Inc., formerly known as Rexahn Pharmaceuticals Inc., is based in FARMINGTON HILLS, Mich. “

-A number of other research analysts have also recently weighed in on the company.
-Alliance Global Partners assumed coverage on Ocuphire Pharma in a report on Monday, April 5th.
-They issued a buy rating and a $25.00 target price on the stock.
-Canaccord Genuity started coverage on Ocuphire Pharma in a report on Wednesday, February 10th.
-They issued a buy rating and a $22.00 target price on the stock.
-Cantor Fitzgerald raised their price objective on Ocuphire Pharma from $15.00 to $20.00 and gave the company an overweight rating in a research report on Monday, March 22nd.
-Finally, Jonestrading started coverage on Ocuphire Pharma in a research report on Monday, March 29th.
-They issued a buy rating and a $20.00 price objective on the stock.
-One research analyst has rated the stock with a hold rating and four have assigned a buy rating to the company.
-Ocuphire Pharma currently has an average rating of Buy and an average price target of $18.40.
+Other equities analysts have also issued reports about the company.
+Jonestrading began coverage on Ocuphire Pharma in a research report on Monday, March 29th.
+They set a buy rating and a $20.00 target price on the stock.
+Canaccord Genuity assumed coverage on shares of Ocuphire Pharma in a report on Wednesday, February 10th.
+They set a buy rating and a $22.00 target price on the stock.
+Alliance Global Partners assumed coverage on shares of Ocuphire Pharma in a research note on Monday, April 5th.
+They issued a buy rating and a $25.00 price target for the company.
+Finally, Cantor Fitzgerald boosted their price target on shares of Ocuphire Pharma from $15.00 to $20.00 and gave the stock an overweight rating in a research note on Monday, March 22nd.
+Five investment analysts have rated the stock with a buy rating, The stock presently has an average rating of Buy and a consensus price target of $18.50.

-A number of large investors have recently added to or reduced their stakes in the business.
-Renaissance Technologies LLC purchased a new stake in shares of Ocuphire Pharma during the fourth quarter worth about $479,000.
-Comerica Bank purchased a new stake in shares of Ocuphire Pharma during the fourth quarter worth about $322,000.
-Finally, Squarepoint Ops LLC purchased a new stake in shares of Ocuphire Pharma during the fourth quarter worth about $127,000.
-63.71% of the stock is currently owned by institutional investors.
+Several institutional investors have recently added to or reduced their stakes in OCUP.
+Squarepoint Ops LLC purchased a new position in Ocuphire Pharma during the fourth quarter worth $127,000.
+Comerica Bank purchased a new stake in shares of Ocuphire Pharma during the fourth quarter valued at $322,000.
+Renaissance Technologies LLC bought a new position in Ocuphire Pharma in the fourth quarter worth about $479,000.
+Finally, Norris Perne & French LLP MI acquired a new position in shares of Ocuphire Pharma during the first quarter valued at about $458,000.
+Hedge funds and other institutional investors own 63.71% of the company’s stock.

 About Ocuphire Pharma